tnodland/vangst_interview_challenge/README.md

 # Future Additions:

 - Finish User stories 4 and 5, expanded on in pull request #14, Get Active Jobs
-- Test enpoints, as this was time limited I did not dive too deeply into testing, but I did do some reasearch and found [this](https://graphql-ruby.org/testing/integration_tests.html) guide that would likely help me get started
+- Test endpoints, as this was time limited I did not dive too deeply into testing, but I did do some reasearch and found [this](https://graphql-ruby.org/testing/integration_tests.html) guide that would likely help me get started